MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 ```

-#### #3 - PAC file: Manage all Office 365 destinations collectively
+### #3 - PAC file: Manage all Office 365 destinations collectively
 <a name="bkmk_inet-direct"> </a>

 The third example demonstrates sending all network requests associated with Office 365 to a single destination.
-This is commonly used to bypass all inspection of Office 365 network requests and also offers you a format where all published endpoints are in list in the PAC format to use for your customization.
+This is commonly used to bypass all inspection of Office 365 network requests and offers you a format where all published endpoints are in list in the PAC format to use for your customization.

 Code snippet: